 Zoe Jack – Summer Camp Director

-Zoe Jack grew up a mile and a half from the Genesee Valley property and was a camper, junior counselor, summer camp counselor, and facilitator before her current role as the Summer Camp Director.
-Before this, Zoe focused her pursuits on growing and learning through being outdoors, both as a wilderness therapy field guide with adolescents on the autism spectrum in Utah and as a behavior interventionist with children exposed to early traumas at an outdoor, alternative school in Vermont.
-Just this past August, she completed hiking the 2,190 mile Appalachian Trail from Georgia to Maine in 150 days, giving her even more time to experience the nourishing and healing power of nature.
-In addition to her role at the valley, Zoe is working on her Masters in Social Work at the University of MD.
+Zoe Jack grew up a mile and a half from the Genesee Valley property and was a camper, junior counselor, and counselor before her current role as the Summer Camp Director.
+Before this, Zoe worked as a wilderness therapy field guide with adolescents on the autism spectrum in Utah and as a behavior interventionist with children exposed to early traumas at an alternative school in Vermont.
+In August of 2017, Zoe completed hiking the 2,190 mile Appalachian Trail from Georgia to Maine in 150 days, giving her even more time to experience the nourishing and healing power of nature.
+In addition to her role at the valley, Zoe is working on her Masters in Social Work at the University of MD and her yoga teacher/reiki master certification through the Medical School’s Center for Integrative Medicine.
+She also guides for Nature Worx, an organization that utilizes immersive nature experiences to improve the recovery of individuals suffering from addiction and mental health complications.

 Scott Gray- Challenge Course Manager